-As the popularity of climbing Mount Kilimanjaro continues to increase, potential clmbers are often uncertain as to which route to take.
-There are six major routes used to climb Kilimanjaro.
+As the popularity of climbing Mount Kilimanjaro continues to increase, potential climbers are often uncertain as to which route to take.
+There are seven major routes used to climb Kilimanjaro.
 Each route has its own advantages and disadvantages, so when selecting the route, make sure it is the appropriate route for your desires, physical ability, aptitude and comfort level.

 To choose the best Kilimanjaro route for you, there are plenty of variables to be mindful of.

 - Who: Who is climbing?
 The whole group's abilities must be factored into choosing a route.
 The rest of the party is relying on your decision.
 Pick a route that best fits everyone.

 - What: What limitations surround your climb?
 Are you bound by a budget?
 Or the number of days on your trip?
 There are cheaper and more expensive routes, and shorter and longer itineraries.

 - How: How do you see your trek?
 Do you want the most challenging route or a less strenuous one?
 These answers will affect which route is for you.

 - Where: Where do you want to begin your climb?
 The routes start from all sides of the mountain.
 Where you begin affects cost, scenery and scenic variety.

 - Why: Why are you climbing?
 Is it very important to summit?
 Then choose a route with a high success rate.
 Do you want to take the best photos?
 Then pick a scenic route.

 - When: If you are climbing during the dry season, great.
 But if you are climbing during the rainy season or the shoulder seasons, then the route you select can play into the climb's difficulty.